Liu Jinru: Junior

 Liu began training in gymnastics at age seven.
 She became a national team member in 2012.

 Senior

-In 2016, Liu competed at the Cottbus World Challenge Cup, finishing eighth on vault.
-The same year, she finished first on vault and eighth in floor exercise at the Szombathely World Challenge Cup.
+In 2016, Liu competed at the Cottbus World Challenge Cup, finishing eighth in vault.
+The same year, she finished first in vault and eighth in floor exercise at the Szombathely World Challenge Cup.

 In 2017, Liu was eighth in the all-around at the London World Cup.
-She won gold on vault and in the team competition at the Bangkok Asian Championships.
+She won gold in vault and in the team competition at the Bangkok Asian Championships.

-In 2018, Liu won team gold at the Jakarta Asian Games, finishing 16th in floor exercise, 22nd on vault and 45th in individual all-around.
-At the Melbourne World Cup, she finished fifth on vault.
-At the Doha World Cup, she was fifth on vault and ninth in floor exercise.
-At the Doha World Championships, she won team bronze - alongside Chen Yile, Liu Tingting, Luo Huan and Zhang Jin - and finished sixth on vault.
+In 2018, Liu won team gold at the Jakarta Asian Games, finishing 16th in floor exercise, 22nd in vault and 45th in individual all-around.
+At the Melbourne World Cup, she finished fifth in vault.
+At the Doha World Cup, she was fifth in vault and ninth in floor exercise.
+At the Doha World Championships, she won team bronze - alongside Chen Yile, Liu Tingting, Luo Huan and Zhang Jin - and finished sixth in vault.